Evman90/SoundBoard/replit.md

-✓ **Profile System** - Export/import all data as portable JSON files for permanent storage and sharing across devices ✓ **Server Profile Storage** - Cloud backup with 10MB limit and custom filenames for cross-device access ✓ **Production Ready** - All essential features working and tested
+✓ **Profile System** - Export/import all data as portable JSON files for permanent storage and sharing across devices ✓ **Server Profile Storage** - Cloud backup with 10MB limit and custom filenames for cross-device access ✓ **Production Ready** - All essential features working and tested ✓ **Default Clip Auto-Play** - Default clips automatically play when voice is detected but no trigger words match

 ## System Architecture